JerryL2001/RGB_Ring_Light/README.md

 # Introduction
-A RGB ring light that can be controlled both through LAN and Internet
+A RGB ring light that can be controlled both through LAN and internet.
+To control it through internet, the wifi your board connected to should have internet connection

 Demo video on: https://youtu.be/I4JFI7Y2HLA